 A stool or chair to sit on while you check your feet

-If you have a lot of moles, take digital photos of them each month.
+If you have a lot of moles, take digital photos of them.
 Make sure to take photos both up close and from a distance.
 These can help you see if any moles change over time.

-A change in size, shape, color, or elevation
+A change in size, shape, color, or height

 Ragged, notched, or blurred borders